-Three full days of shrimp, music, friends and fun begins on Friday, September 25 and runs through Sunday, September 26, 2020!
-Event activities include a Shrimp Gumbo Cook-Off, Gumbo Tasting, Free Outdoors Show, Official 5k, Lil’ Shrimps Parade, Live Music, Vendors, Kids Area and a Strand Merchant Walk-About!
+Three full days of shrimp, music, friends and fun begins on Friday, through Sunday, the last weekend in September!
+Event activities include a Shrimp Gumbo Cook-Off, Gumbo Tasting, Free Outdoors Show, Official 5k marathon, Lil’ Shrimps Parade, Live Music, Vendors, Kids Area and a Strand Merchant Walk-About!
 There is plenty for the whole family to enjoy!

 This fun, family weekend will feature continuous live entertainment on two big stages, authentic German food and libations – including three themed Bier Gartens featuring a variety of both German and domestic brews and a variety of German-style wines from nearby Haak Vineyards; holiday shopping for fine arts, crafts and gifts in The Lyceum; Cake Wheel, an exciting auction, new car raffle, fun children’s activities and games and much more.

-With juried bike shows, truck, jeep & classic car shows and free concerts on two stages, this year’s Lone Star Rally will be jam packed with entertainment for all ages, day and night, all weekend long, November 5-8, 2020.
+With juried bike shows, truck, jeep & classic car shows and free concerts on two stages, The annual Lone Star Rally will be jam packed with entertainment for all ages, day and night, all weekend long, Thursday through Sunday the first weekend of November.

-With a nod to the ghost of Dickens past and an eye towards the future, Galveston’s world famous Victorian holiday festival returns to Galveston Island December 4-6, 2020.
+With a nod to the ghost of Dickens past and an eye towards the future, Galveston’s world famous Victorian holiday festival returns to Galveston Island during the first weekend of December.
 The annual holiday street festival, based on 19th-century Victorian London, features parades, non-stop entertainment on six stages, strolling carolers, roving musicians, bagpipers, jugglers and a host of other entertainers.
 Costumed vendors peddle their wares from street stalls and rolling carts laden with holiday food and drink, Victorian-inspired crafts, clothing, jewelry, holiday decorations and gift items.

 January can be a quiet time on Galveston Island.
 That lull presents an opportunity for diners to head south and catch up with the latest developments in the island’s dining scene while getting a bit of a deal.
-Beginning Saturday January 25 and extending through February 8, 2020; more than 30 restaurants are participating in the annual Galveston Restaurant Week.
+More than 30 restaurants are participating in the annual Galveston Restaurant Week.

 If you’re looking for a unique Mardi Gras experience in 2020, grab some beads and hit the beach!
 Mardi Gras!
 Galveston, the third largest Mardi Gras celebration in the United States, offers the unique chance to experience sand between your toes and gorgeous beach sunsets while taking in the revelry and lavish parades known to dominate Galveston Island during carnival season.